nikkiricks/Node_Bots/README.md

 ## How to start a NodeBot project

+Go to the [Johnn-Five website](http://johnny-five.io/).
+And follow their "Hello World!" steps.
+Step 2, setup your board, was tricky for me.
+I first went to this site that they refer you to([Firmata Arduino Github](https://github.com/firmata/arduino)) but found this page on Instructables to download [Standard Firmata](https://www.instructables.com/id/Arduino-Installing-Standard-Firmata/ http://firmata.org/wiki/Main_Page) the screenshots easier to follow.

+I also ran into issues with my OS not allowing me to install the test from an unidentified developer, so this site was helpful on unlocking me security settings.
+[How to install programs from unidentified developers](https://kb.wisc.edu/25443)

-Install [node-gyp](https://github.com/nodejs/node-gyp) which "is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
+Install [node-gyp](https://github.com/nodejs/node-gyp) which "is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js."
 `npm install -g node-gyp`

 Make a directory